DevExpress-Examples/asp-net-web-forms-custom-loading-panel/Readme.md

 ![Custom Loading Panel](loading-panel.png)

-The [ASPxCallbackPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallbackPanel) control includes a built-in loading panel, however you can implement a custom panel in the following way:
+The [ASPxCallbackPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallbackPanel) control includes a built-in loading panel.
+However, you can implement a custom panel in the following way:

 1. Set the [SettingsLoadingPanel.Enabled](https://docs.devexpress.com/AspNet/DevExpress.Web.SettingsLoadingPanel.Enabled) property to `false` to disable the default panel.